andrewpaulyd/100-days-of-code/log.md

 ### Day 1: January 10, Thursday

-**Today's Progress**: Worked through the first hald of Applied visual design in FreeCodeCamp.
-Joined #100daysofCode challenge, and signed up for a udemy course on programming.
+**Today's Progress**: Worked through the first half of Applied visual design in FreeCodeCamp.
+Joined #100daysofCode challenge, and signed up for a Udemy course on programming.

 **Thoughts:** I am an absolute beginner and this is all very confusing.
 Even my typing feels sluggish and inaccurate.
 I worry about completing anything meaningful and will continue to rely on FreeCodeCamp and the Udemy course.
 Not sure how to link to work just yet.